thu-pacman/GraphPi/README.md

 The class `DataLoader` is used to load the dataset.
 And the dataset will store in class `Graph` .

 The format of the dataset may be a little different from its download version.
-The first line should contain two integer, the number of vertices and the number of edges respectively.
-From the second line, each line contains two integer `x`and ` y`,representing an edge `(x,y)` in the graph.
-Since GraphPi's performan model needs the number of triangles in the dataset, a constant variable named "$dataset_tri_cnt" is needed in `/include/dataloader.h`(See code for more detail).
+The first line should contain two integers: the number of vertices and the number of edges respectively.
+From the second line, each line contains two integers `x`and ` y`,representing a directed edge `(x,y)` in the graph.
+Since GraphPi's performance model needs the number of triangles in the dataset, a constant variable named `dataset_tri_cnt` is needed in `include/dataloader.h`(See our code for more detail).

-We have already prepared these clasical datasets for GraphPi system: `Patents` ,`Orkut` ,`LiveJournal`, `MiCo`, `Twitter`, `CiteSeer` and `WikiVote` .
-We only upload `WikiVote` dataset to github as an example, because some datasets can be very large.
+We have already prepared these classical datasets for GraphPi: `Patents` ,`Orkut` ,`LiveJournal`, `MiCo`, `Twitter`, `CiteSeer` and `WikiVote` .
+We only upload `WikiVote` dataset to github as an example, because some datasets are very large.

 When the dataset is prepared, we can load the dataset easily.
-First,  you need to define a pointer of graph and a dataloader.
+First,  you need to define a pointer of a graph and a dataloader.

 ```cpp
 Graph *g;